 To add some more interest to the bouncing-ball percussion sound, I used an envelope to change its transpose setting over the course of the beat:

-Moving on to the bass, I recorded the sound of a door closing, then used this technique to turn it into a bass synth.
-I EQed out everything above 180 Hz, added some compression and a short chorus, then used the Utility plug-in to put it into mono (click the image for an enlargement):
+Moving on to the bass, I dropped into Sampler, EQed out everything above 180 Hz, added some compression and a short chorus, then used the Utility plug-in to put it into mono:

 For the main synth sound, I recorded myself playing just the mouthpiece part of an old flute, then pitched the sound down by two octaves and loaded two copies into a sampler.
 I sent both copies to a bandpass filter set around 400 Hz, then modulated the filter with a very slow LFO.
 I modulated the pan setting on the second copy with the same LFO, then filtered out everything above 8 kHz and boosted around 700 Hz.
 I then programmed in the MIDI chords and added an envelope that changes the transpose control on just the second copy of the sample: